-The Bioinformatics flagship program aims to understand the molecular mechanisms and development of predictive bioinformatics methods for protein folding, stability, and binding of ligands, peptides, and DNA.
-The long-term goal of our research is to elucidate the relations between the sequence, structure, and function of proteins, to uncover the molecular mechanisms underlying various diseases, and to design protein and peptide inhibitors.
+Our Bioinformatics program studies the molecular mechanisms and development of predictive bioinformatics methods for protein folding, stability, and binding of ligands, peptides and DNA.
+The long-term goal of our research is to explain the relationships between the sequence, structure and function of proteins; to uncover the molecular mechanisms underlying various diseases; and to design protein and peptide inhibitors.
 We work at the cutting-edge of the modern biotechnology, integrating computational and experimental approaches for rational design of therapeutic small and biologic drugs.

 Protein function prediction (protein-protein, protein-DNA, protein-RNA, and protein-glycan binding): Identifying the function of a protein by using protein complex structures as templates.

-Computational protein design and experimental validation: Designing proteins with novel function by energy optimization, followed by experimental validation.
+Computational protein design and experimental validation: Designing proteins with novel function by energy optimisation, followed by experimental validation.

 Classification of genetic variations (disease-causing versus neutral): Using machine-learning techniques to separate human disease-causing genetic variations from neutral ones.